11 ANGELS IN LITERATURE

 and thus know the meaning of all things;

+let them love you and thus love each other.
 Come and take your seat in the bosom of the limitless,

 my child.